-- The Claims Entitlement Specialist (CES) or Case Manager (CM) will review audiograms, hearing aid prescriptions and completed Primary Level Authorization to Treat – Hearing Services forms to make sure the:
+- The Operations staff will review audiograms, hearing aid prescriptions and completed Primary Level Authorization to Treat – Hearing Services forms to make sure the:

 - Service relates to the work injury.
-If required, the CES or CM can ask for help from the Medical Officer.
+If required, the operations staff can ask for help from the Medical Officer.

 - Hearing service provider and clinic have WCB accreditation.

-- The CES or CM will notify the hearing service provider in writing if they are authorized to provide care and invoice the WCB.
-If the hearing service provider is authorized, the CES or CM will notify the hearing service provider to direct bill the WCB.
+- The operations staff will notify the hearing service provider in writing if they are authorized to provide care and invoice the WCB.
+If the hearing service provider is authorized, the operations staff will notify the hearing service provider to direct bill the WCB.

 - Workers can see any WCB accredited hearing service provider: